USS Mosley: Namesake

 Walter Harold Mosley was born on 17 January 1916 in Waco, Texas.
 He enlisted in the Navy 12 February 1940.
 He was appointed an aviation cadet on 21 June 1940.
 He completed flight training at Pensacola, Florida, and was commissioned as an ensign on 11 March 1941.
 Assigned to Patrol Squadron 22, he was based at Ford Field during the Japanese Attack on Pearl Harbor 7 December.
 In January 1942, he flew with his squadron to Darwin, Australia, to support the Allied attempt to halt the Japanese advance through Southeast Asia.
 Based on USS William B. Preston, he flew patrols north of Australia into the Java Sea and surrounding waters plotting the movements of the Japanese.

 As copilot of a PBY-5, he departed for a patrol south of Amboina, Moluccas on 19 February.
 With Lt.
 Thomas H. Moorer as pilot, the patrol plane spotted a merchant ship off Melville Island, Australia, and turned to investigate.
 About 09:20, nine Japanese fighters, part of a 70 plane force en route to bomb Darwin, Australia, jumped the PBY.
 Soon the plane was in flames, its port engine out and fuel streaming along the fuselage.
 Despite the attacking fighters, Moorer and Mosley landed the plane.
 In Moorer's words, Mosley assisted by handling the throttle "although dazed and bleeding profusely from a wound in the head."
-SS Florence D., an American merchant ship carrying ammunition to the Philippines, rescued the crew.
-Later that day, Japanese carrier planes attacked the unarmed ship with 500 pound bombs.
+Florence D., an American merchant ship carrying ammunition to the Philippines, rescued the crew.
+Later that day, Japanese carrier planes sunk the unarmed ship with 500 pound bombs.
 Survivors, including Mosley, made Bathurst Island in two lifeboats about midnight and an RAAF patrol plane spotted them on the 21st.
 The next morning, HMAS Warrnambool (J202), an Australian subchaser, rescued them and carried them to Darwin on 23 February.

 Early in March, Mosley returned to the United States where he joined VP-44 for operations out of Pearl Harbor.
 Late in May, he flew search patrols out of Midway Island in anticipation of a Japanese attack.
 During the first air attack against the island 4 June, Mosley was serving as copilot in 44-P-12 PBY-5A when it was attacked by two Japanese seaplanes and the bomber was shot down in flames.
 He was posthumously awarded the Silver Star.